-Please also consider giving other team members a copy of the MDT worksheet if they have a trainee shadowing them.
+Please also consider giving other team members a copy of the Spending Time with the MDT section if they have a trainee shadowing them.
 In our experience, staff often feel like they don't know what they can offer a trainee and might not see the 'usual' aspects of their job as noteworthy.
 The key aim is not to learn how to do their job, but to encourage them to talk to the trainee about how they can best work together.
-For example, what do GP's do that makes their life easier or harder?